MaxTNielsen/coder/docs/tutorials/quickstart.md

 ---

-Follow the steps in this guide to install Coder locally or on a device on your network, set up a workspace, and connect to it from VS Code.
+Follow the steps in this guide to install Coder locally or on a VPS, set up a workspace, and connect to it from VS Code.

 By the end of this guide, you'll have a remote development environment that you can connect to from any device anywhere, so you can work on the same files in a